mbforbes/levelup/docs/notes.md

 	http://es6-features.org/.
 This might be better for learning: https://babeljs.io/docs/learn-es2015/.

--	[flow](http://flowtype.org/) --- js static type checking
+-	[flow](http://flowtype.org/) --- FB's js static type checker

--	[flux](https://facebook.github.io/flux/) --- UI architecture (not a code
+-	[flux](https://facebook.github.io/flux/) --- FB's UI architecture (not a
-	framework).
+	code framework).
 Idea you should have one-way data flow from a dispatcher (handles actions), to the One True State, to rendering views.
 React implements the views part.